June 6, 2014

 Larger differences in consumption between tires may indicate a difference that might be experienced on the road, while smaller differences should be considered equivalent.
 As they say, your mileage may vary.

 After driving on all four tires it's easy to say it's a tight race for the top spot.
 Any one of these tires will deliver a nice driving experience out on the road.
 While we didn't have the ability to simulate worn tire performance, Michelin has put some new technology into the Premier A/S that should help it maintain it's strong wet weather performance over time.
 (See additional test results.)
-The Continental PureContact with EcoPlus Technology also focuses on delivering excellent traction in dry and wet conditions.
-The Bridgestone Turanza Serenity Plus strives to strike a balance across all areas, and delivers a good overall blend of capability.
-The Pirelli Cinturato P7 All Season Plus excels in providing a smooth and comfortable ride, but doesn't have the wet traction to match the capability of the others.
+This tire also performs well in winter conditions.
+The Continental PureContact with EcoPlus Technology also focuses on delivering excellent traction in dry and wet conditions along with good snow traction.
+The Bridgestone Turanza Serenity Plus strives to strike a balance across all areas, and delivers a good overall blend of three-season capability, but falls somewhat short in winter conditions.
+The Pirelli Cinturato P7 All Season Plus excels in providing a smooth and comfortable ride, along with test-leading winter traction, but doesn't have the wet traction to match the capability of the others.

 Bridgestone Turanza Serenity Plus (Grand Touring All-Season): The Turanza Serenity Plus is Bridgestone's Grand Touring All-Season tire developed for drivers of mid-level and premium luxury coupes, sedans, minivans and crossover vehicles.
 Compared to its predecessor, the tire offers longer wear, greater snow traction and lower rolling resistance, which contributes to better vehicle fuel economy.
 Designed to provide Bridgestone's ultimate in luxury, elegance and comfort, Turanza Serenity Plus tires blend long wear with dry, wet and wintertime traction, even in light snow.
 Read more.